ibm-cloud-docs/vpc/vpn-ts-connection-failure.md

 The VPN connection is failing.
 {: tsSymptoms}

-You made changes to your configuration, and the connection cannot complete.
+You changed your configuration, and the connection cannot complete.
 {: tsCauses}

 Follow these steps to resolve this issue: